zoom/zoom-chatbot-claude-sample/readme.md

 ## Usage

-On your Zoom Team Chat App's Credentials section, go to the Local Test or Submit page depending on which environment you are using (Development or Production), and click "Add".
-After authorizing, you will be taken to Zoom Team Chat and see a message from the Zoom-Anthropic-Chatbot:
+- In your Zoom Team Chat App's Credentials section, go to the Local Test or Submit page depending on which environment you are using (Development or Production), and click "Add".
+- After authorizing, you will be taken to Zoom Team Chat and see a message from the Zoom-Anthropic-Chatbot: <br />
 "Greetings from Zoom-Anthropic-Chatbot Bot!"

 ## Running the Application